rjpdasilva/NOS_ThunderNanoServices/Containers/Containers.md

 <a name="property.configpath"></a>
 ## *configpath <sup>property</sup>*

-Provides access to the container's configuration.
+Provides access to the path to container's configuration.

 > This property is **read-only**.